liuyxpp/XDSY118019/README.md

 ## Jupyter Notebook Preparation

-Jupyter notebook is used to prepare the course materials.
-The notebooks are written in the `notebooks` folder.
+Jupyter notebook is used to prepare most of the course materials.
+The notebooks are stored in the `notebooks` folder.

 ## Version Control

 Git is used for version control.
-The repository is hosted on GitHub.
-The repository is public.
+Course materials are hosted on GitHub as a public repository.
 The students are also encouraged to use GitHub to host their own projects.